Privacy Notice: Job Applicants

 - evidence of your continual eligibility to work in the UK, if you have limited leave to remain in the UK

-- confirmation of achievement of points criteria under the Skilled Worker Visa System to enable the University to issue a Certificate of Sponsorship.
+- confirmation of achievement of points criteria under the Skilled Worker Visa System to enable us to issue a Certificate of Sponsorship.

 We’ll also ask you about any reasonable adjustments you may require under the Equality Act 2010.
-This information will be shared with relevant University staff so that they can be appropriately considered and any reasonable adjustments put in place for when you start your employment.
+This information will be shared with relevant UCLan and/or UPSL (as applicable) staff so that they can be appropriately considered and any reasonable adjustments put in place for when you start your employment.

 We will also ask you to provide bank details to ensure we can process your salary payments in a timely manner; emergency contact details in case we need to contact a family member or friend if you have an emergency at work; information required to enrol you in a pension scheme and information required to complete your ‘death in service’ nomination form as part of our group life insurance cover.